Honeywell International Inc. (HON) Shares Up Despite Recent Market Volatility

 HON’s Market Performance

-The stock of Honeywell International Inc. (HON) has seen a 0.29% increase in the past week, with a -0.62% drop in the past month, and a -8.84% fall in the past quarter.
-The volatility ratio for the week is 1.54%, and the volatility levels for the past 30 days are at 1.85% for HON.
-The simple moving average for the last 20 days is 1.05% for HON stock, with a simple moving average of -1.61% for the last 200 days.
+HON stock saw an increase of 3.42% in the past week, with a monthly gain of 1.52% and a quarterly increase of -7.72%.
+The volatility ratio for the week is 1.37%, and the volatility levels for the last 30 days are 1.69% for Honeywell International Inc. (HON).
+The simple moving average for the last 20 days is 3.33% for HON’s stock, with a simple moving average of 0.44% for the last 200 days.

 Analysts’ Opinion of HON